An Improvement-Focused Approach

 The SRC is composed of 8 to 10 voting members and a smaller number of nonvoting members, including the SRTR Contracting Officer Representative (COR) and two OPTN representatives.
 SRTR may establish subcommittees and/or working groups as necessary.

 The SRC meets quarterly.
-Each year, two of the four meetings are face-to-face, and are held in the Washington, DC, area; the other two meetings are held virtually.
+Each year, two of the four meetings are face-to-face and held in the Washington, DC, area; the other two meetings are held virtually.
 In addition, special meetings may be convened, with approval of the SRTR COR.

 Committee and Subcommittee Rosters